meetpatell07/101412431-lab-test2-comp3133/README.md

 - **Search or filter missions by launch year** using the mission filter component.

 - **Detailed information** is displayed when a mission is selected from the mission list.

+## Components

+### MissionList Component
+- Displays a list of SpaceX missions by fetching data from the SpaceX Launch API.
+- Each mission contains the following details:
+  - Mission name
+  - Launch year
+  - Mission details
+  - Rocket information
+- Provides links to additional mission-related content:
+  - Wikipedia
+  - Article link
+  - Video link

+### MissionFilter Component
+- Allows users to filter missions by their launch year.
+- Emits the selected year to filter the missions shown in the MissionList.

+### MissionDetails Component
+- Displays detailed information about a specific mission when clicked from the MissionList.

+### Service
+- A service is used to fetch data from the SpaceX REST API.

+### Interface
+- A TypeScript interface is used to define the structure of the data fetched from the SpaceX API.

 ## Screenshots